id01/nm-applet-fix/README.md

 ### Installation
 For single manual fix: Run ./nm-applet-fix.sh.
-For sustained fix: Add #/path/to/fix-on-unlock.sh & disown to "Session and Startup > Application Autostart".
+For sustained fix: Add "/path/to/fix-on-unlock.sh & disown" to "Session and Startup > Application Autostart".
 (now works on unlock, wake from suspend, and login!
 This took me longer to make than nm-applet-fix.sh :/)
 Uncheck "Network (Manage your network connections)."
 This is the default nm-applet launcher.